 There are many student organizations on the health science center campus that represent a variety of interests within the health professions community.
-In cooperation with the Student Development Office, they sponsor programs and activities that promote the intellectual, professional, social, physical and emotional development of all students.
+In cooperation with the Office of Student Development, they sponsor programs and activities that promote the intellectual, professional, social, physical and emotional development of all students.
 These organizations provide students with leadership opportunities at the local, regional and national levels.

-The Student Development Office coordinates the student organization calendar and registration process.
+The Office of Student Development coordinates the student organization calendar and registration process.